U-boat Crew Casualties

 U-223, 11 May 1943

-The British destroyer HMS Hesperus depth charged the U-223 to the surface and then rammed her on 11 May.
-2 men were lost overboard, U-359 rescued one of them and transferred him back to U-223 on 14 May as she had managed to escape the destroyer.
-U-223 (unable to dive) returned to port on 24 May but did not sail again until 14 Sept while being repaired.
+The British destroyer HMS Hesperus brought U-223 to the surface by depth charging and then rammed her.
+Two men were lost overboard: one died, but the other was rescued by U-359 and returned to U-223 on 14 May (U-359 had managed to escape the destroyer's attacks unscathed).
+U-223 was left unable to dive, but returned to port on 24 May.
+She did not sail again until 14 Sept, while still under repair.
 [Matrosengefreiter Heinz Hoog]

 U-591, 15 May 1943

 12.36 hrs, west of the Bay of Biscay: the boat was strafed and bombed by a British Whitley bomber (RAF Sqdn 10 OTU/M, pilot F/Sgt G.W.
 Brookes).
-The boat was not damaged, but the commander Kptlt.
-Hans-Jürgen Zetzsche and one crew member were wounded by gunfire, forcing the boat to return to base.
+The boat was not damaged, but the commander, Kptlt.
+Hans-Jürgen Zetzsche, and one of the crew were wounded by gunfire, forcing the boat to return to base.

 U-197, 20 May 1943

-The boat was bombed and strafed by an American Mitchell aircraft northeast of Ascension.
-The periscope was damaged and gunfire wounded a crew member, who died the next day.
+The boat was strafed and bombed by an American B-25 Mitchell bomber northeast of Ascension Island.
+The periscope was damaged and one man wounded by gunfire, who died the next day.
 [Bootsmaat Viktor Rainer]

 U-129, 21 May 1943